engtuncay/engtuncay.github.io/php/php intro.md

 - Above is the opening php tag.
 Include it in a normal html file (ending in
 - .php), and inject whatever code you want.

   \*/
   // ^That was a multi-line comment.
 This line is a single-line comment.
   // Comments are completely ignored when running a .php file.

-* This file contains brief examples of valid php code.
-I'll break up the major
-* subsections by multi-line comments, and include smaller labels of what each
-* thing is and what it does.
-Other things to note:
-*
-* BASIC PHP SYNTAX
-*
-* - Every statement ends in a ;
-* - Loops, ifs, and anything else with a block of code inside it have brackets {}
-* - Variables start with \$
-* - Everything is case sensitive
-* \*/

-/\*

 - BASIC STUFF
   \*/

-// Print the words Hello World echo "Hello World";
+- Print the words Hello World

+        echo "Hello World";

-// Create a variable and assign a value
+- Create a variable and assign a value

-\$name = "John Doe";
+        $name = "John Doe";

-// Change the value of an existing variable
+- Change the value of an existing variable

-\$name = "Adam Smith"; // HA!
+        $name = "Adam Smith"; // HA!
 There is no difference!

-// Variables can hold more than just strings
+- Variables can hold more than just strings

-\$number = 12;
+        $number = 12;

-// Add two strings together and print echo "My name is " .
+- Add two strings together and print echo "My name is " .
 "Adam Smith";

-// Works with variables too
+- Works with variables too

         echo "My name is " . $name;
         echo "My name is $name"; // shorter syntax, does the same thing

 /\*